vesteraas/node_js_on_the_raspberry_pi/README.md

 	sudo ln -s /opt/node/bin/npm /usr/bin/npm
 	sudo ln -s /opt/node/lib/node /usr/lib/node

-If you can't find such a file, create it.

 Re-login to your Raspberry Pi, and test that everything works by typing:

     node --version